FrancoisBrucker/do-it/src/mon/KR/MON2-1/index.md

 **Time ranges**
 The search results can be filtered by time ranges.
 There are two types of time ranges: absolute and relative.
 Absolute time ranges are specified by a start and end time, e.g. ```2019-01-01 00:00:00``` to ```2019-01-01 23:59:59```.
 Relative time ranges are specified by a start and end time relative to the current time, e.g. ```-1d@d``` to ```@d``` (yesterday to today).
 Besides this notation, the time ranges can also be specified by a time range picker in the search bar.

-### Integrations
-Splunk can be connected with many different systems through proprietary connectors or an API to combine the power of Splunk indexing and searching with e.g. TODO software.
-In the IT security context, Splunk (Splunk Enterprise Security) is used as complete SIEM (security incident event management) solution because Splunk offers built-in alert and pattern-finding capabilities.

 ## Sources
 ### Tutorials
 - https://education.splunk.com/free